andresmontoyab/Devops/Docker/README.md

 4. Docker file -> The images are created in bases of docker files, in these docker files are specific command to build the images.

 ## Images

+- App binaries and dependencies
+- Metadata about the image data and how to run the image
+- An image is an ordered collection of root filesystem changes and the corresponding execution parameters for use within a container runtime
+- An image is the application we want to run.

+## Containers

+- A container is an instance of that image running as a process.

+### How docker creates a container

+- Looks for that image locally in image cache.
+If does not find any image then looks in remote image repository.

+- Download the latest versions

+- Create new container based on that image and prepares to start.

+- Gives a virtual IP on a private network inside docker engine.

+- Opens up port on host and forwards to container port

+- We can hace many containers running off the same image

+## Images

+An image is the application we want to run.

 1. Initially, we understood as Images the templates that are used to create containers.